 Live Action Television

-- Gil Grissom's office from CSI: Crime Scene Investigation mirrors the owner's fascination with insects where he keeps full preserved bodies of giant spiders and other bugs that catch his fancy.
+- Gil Grissom's office from CSI mirrors the owner's fascination with insects where he keeps full preserved bodies of giant spiders and other bugs that catch his fancy.
 This isn't particularly strange by the standards of this trope — entomology is a well-established and perfectly respectable field of study — but bringing his hobby to work with him like that must make his coworkers nervous.

 - Night Gallery episode "A Death in the Family": a mortician collects preserved dead bodies.